marianoguerra/future-of-coding-weekly/history/2020-04-w-3/general/index.md

 > *[2020-04-18 04:18:00]* **Chris Rabl**:

-i normally take solace in the fact that nobody reads my blog so i can post whatever i want there :slightly_smiling_face: but in all seriousness, maybe don't treat it like a blog then? i think there's value in writing about your experiences + synthesizing information, and there are ways to do that without keeping a "journal". some good examples in this twitter thread that's been making the rounds lately: <https://twitter.com/Mappletons/status/1250532315459194880>
+i normally take solace in the fact that nobody reads my blog so i can post whatever i want there 🙂 but in all seriousness, maybe don't treat it like a blog then? i think there's value in writing about your experiences + synthesizing information, and there are ways to do that without keeping a "journal". some good examples in this twitter thread that's been making the rounds lately: <https://twitter.com/Mappletons/status/1250532315459194880>

 > *[2020-04-18 05:23:56]* **Ivan Reese**: